v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 ## How to get ATP Safe Links protection

-ATP Safe Links features are part of [Advanced Threat Protection](office-365-atp.md), which is included in Office 365 Enterprise E5, Microsoft 365 Business, and Microsoft 365 Enterprise.
+ATP Safe Links features are part of [Advanced Threat Protection](office-365-atp.md), which is included in in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, and Office 365 Education A5.
+If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 The ATP Safe Links features are active when: